manaakiwhenua/LUMASS/README.md

 ## INSTALLATION

-Please consult the INSTALL document for instructions of how to build LUMASS from source.
+Please consult the INSTALL document for instructions for Linux and Windows.

 ## LUMASS SUPPORT